rg0now/distributed-cache/README.md

+# Distributed caching: Scaling benchmark

-# Distributed cache scaling benchmark using a PostgreSQL database with a memcached caching layer
+Distributed cache scaling benchmark using a PostgreSQL database with a memcached caching layer.

 ## Compile